 Tackle the great outdoors with Mount McConnel National Recreation Trail.
 Established in 1936, the trail leads to the summit of its namesake, Mount McConnel.
 It was not until 1981 when it was designated as a National Recreation Trail.

-Just a bit of a background, though it is called “Mount” McConnel, it’s only 8,000 feet above sea level- barely passing as a mountain in Colorado’s standards.
-Nevertheless, because it is relatively easy to summit, has accessible location, and has well maintained class-1 trail and facilities, Mount McConnel National Recreation Trail remains very popular to hikers.
+Just a bit of a background, though it is called “Mount” McConnel, it’s only 8,000 feet above sea level- barely passing as a mountain by Colorado’s standards.
+Nevertheless, because it is relatively easy to summit, has an accessible location, and has well-maintained class-1 trail and facilities, Mount McConnel National Recreation Trail remains very popular to hikers.

-Mount McConnel National Recreation Trail is a moderately difficult 4-mile backcountry type loop trail located in Cache La Poudre Wilderness in Roosevelt National Forest.
-In Cache La Poudre Wilderness, there are only two maintained trails, the Kreutzer Trail, a 2 miles long nature walk and Mount McConnel National Recreation Trail, the upper loop off of Kreutzer Trail.
+The Mount McConnel Trail is a moderately difficult 4-mile backcountry type loop trail located in Cache La Poudre Wilderness in Roosevelt National Forest.
+In Cache La Poudre Wilderness, there are only two maintained trails, the Kreutzer Trail, a 2 miles long nature walk, and Mount McConnel National Recreation Trail, the upper loop off of Kreutzer Trail.

 After almost 2 miles from the summit, the loop ends and rejoins Kreutzer Trail.
 Enjoy this refreshing shaded part of the trail then go west to begin your enduring descent to Poudre River and eventually back to the trailhead.

 Tips for hiking Mount McConnel Trail